niaid/RNASeqQC_Alignment/README.md

 #### Creating a genome index

-For this training we are using reads that originate from chr22 therefore we will create a genome index using only the fasta file for chr22 (copied from /hpcdata/bio_data/iGenomes/Homo_sapiens/UCSC/hg19/Sequence/Chromosomes/chr22.fa) and the annotations file copied from /hpcdata/bio_data/iGenomes/Homo_sapiens/UCSC/hg19/Annotation/Genes/genes.gtf
+For this training we are using reads that originate from chr22 therefore we will only need a genome index for chr22.
+Even though it is a small chromosome, the step to generate the index can take long therefore we are providing the index files in the directory chr22_index found in the directory **reference_data**

-For this workshop, we will create the index genome for this small chromosome hoping it won't take long but for a real whole genome analysis, you should make sure to use an existing index for the entire genome or create your own which will take a while.
+Please remember that for a regular analysis, you should make sure to use an existing index for the entire genome or create your own, which will take a while.
 For indexing the reference genome, a reference genome (FASTA) is required and an annotation file (GTF or GFF3) is suggested for a more accurate alignment of the reads.
+For our exercise, the FASTA was copied from /hpcdata/bio_data/iGenomes/Homo_sapiens/UCSC/hg19/Sequence/Chromosomes/chr22.fa) and the annotations file copied from /hpcdata/bio_data/iGenomes/Homo_sapiens/UCSC/hg19/Annotation/Genes/genes.gtf

 The basic options to **generate genome indices** using STAR are as follows: